ROCm/TransferBench/docs/reference/presets.rst

       - ``4``

     * - ``EXE_INDEX``
-      - GPU index to use as executor or SRC.
+      - GPU index to use as Executor or SRC.
       - ``0``

     * - ``SWEEP_DIR``